GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 \textbf{\VDES:}

-For \VDES, we find that the various scaling relations give a wide range of black hole mass estimates, between 0.6 and $3.4\times10^9 \rm{M}_\odot$.
-The lowest black hole mass measurement, $0.6\times10^9 \rm{M}_\odot$ from \ha, is inconsistent with the largest measures, while the other measurements range from (1.7--$3.4)\times10^9 \rm{M}_\odot$ and are all consistent within the uncertainties.
-As this \ha\ black hole mass estimate is inconsistently low, it seems likely that this quasar is a significant outlier on the \citet{Greene2005} $L_{5100\AA}$--$L_{\rm{H}\alpha}$ scaling relation, which is used in deriving their black hole mass--\ha\ scaling relation.
-Indeed, from our measured $L_{5100\AA}$ and using their $L_{5100\AA}$--$L_{\rm{H}\alpha}$ scaling relation, we derive an $L_{\rm{H}\alpha}=3.67\times10^{45}\rm{erg/s}$, which is 2.6 times larger than our measured \ha\ luminosity.
-Thus this quasar does not follow the expected relation, and so the \ha\ mass estimate is quite biased.
-We note again that the \citet{Greene2005} and \citet{Vestergaard2006} black hole masses are quite different, with the \citet{Greene2005} estimate larger for the \hb-5100\AA\ relation, while the \citet{Vestergaard2006} mass is larger for the pure \hb\ relation.
+For \VDES, we find that the various scaling relations give a wide range of black hole mass estimates, between 1.1 and $4.5\times10^9 \rm{M}_\odot$.
+These estimates are all consistent within the uncertainties.
+We note that the lowest measurement is the \ha\ mass measurement of $1.1\times10^9 \rm{M}_\odot$.
+For \VDES, the \ha\ line falls at the edge of the wavelength coverage of the detector, which could cause issues with this measurement.
+Thus the \hb\ measurements of 2.3-- $4.5\times10^9 \rm{M}_\odot$ are likely more reliable, although all measurements are consistent.
+As the pure \hb\ and \ha\ relations involve a further calibration from $L_{5100\AA}$ to $L_{\rm{H\alpha/H\beta}}$, we opt to take the average of the two $M_{\rm{BH,H\beta,5100}\AA}$ measurements as our best black hole mass estimate: $\left(2.9\substack{ +3.5\\-1.3}\right)\times10^9\rm{M}_\odot$.
+We note again that the \citet{Greene2005} and \citet{Vestergaard2006} black hole masses are quite different, with the \citet{Greene2005} estimate larger for the \hb--L$_{5100\AA}$ relation, while the \citet{Vestergaard2006} mass is twice as large for the pure \hb\ relation.
 This variation could again be due to the brightness of this quasar, which is brighter than the quasars considered in those studies.
-As the pure \hb\ and \ha\ relations involve a further calibration from $L_{5100\AA}$ to $L_{\rm{H\alpha/H\beta}}$, we opt to take the average of the two $M_{\rm{BH,H\beta,5100}\AA}$ measurements as our best black hole mass estimate: $\left(2.6\substack{ +3.2\\-1.2}\right)\times10^9\rm{M}_\odot$.
-We reiterate that all of these black hole mass estimates, except the low \ha\ mass, are consistent within the uncertainties.
+We reiterate that all of these black hole mass estimates are consistent within the uncertainties.